Things to do nearby Whistling Jack's

 Following the coast north along the C2C route will bring you past Fleswick Bay, known only to a few locals until the growing popularity of Wainwright’s route, and St. Bees lighthouse.
 Continue on to Whitehaven, a traditional Georgian town that houses a pretty marina.
 The Beacon is an excellent museum where you can learn about the local history of the area and get a fabulous view out to sea.
 Alternatively, head to the Rum Story to learn about the darker, piratical side of Whitehaven’s past!
 The Rum Story also has a café, and the town itself has plenty of eateries, bars, and shops, including a several supermarkets where you can pick up all your essentials.

 The old industrial town of Workington is now the shopping hub of West Cumbria.
-With a pedestrianised high street, a variety of shops, a multi-screen cinema, two museums, two theatres, and even a trampoline park, there’s plenty to keep you busy.
+With a pedestrianised high street, a variety of shops, two museums and two theatres, there’s plenty to keep you busy.
 At Hall Park you will find the ruined and Curwen Hall, burned down in the war but nonetheless an important feature in the town.
 You can walk through the leafy park and down to the river where you might see salmon jumping or herons nesting in the trees.
 Look out for the remains of Cuckoo Arch en-route: the ghost of a World War 2 soldier is said to wait there for his fiancé!

 Just to the south of St. Bees at Egremont, Florence Mine was the last working iron ore mine in Europe until it closed in 2008.
 What used to be the shower block is now the Florence Mine Centre for Arts.
 It houses an art gallery, exhibition space and workshops areas.
 There is also a multifunctional studio where you may be able to catch a film, come to an open mike night, attend a sports class, or watch shows and plays.
 Egremont also has its own ruined castle.